Graduate CV Example and Step-By-Step Guide for 2025

 Write a cover letter to go with your graduate CV

-In a job market as competitive as the UK, attaching a covering letter to your graduate CV is strongly recommended.
+In a job market as competitive as the UK, attaching a well-written covering letter to your graduate CV is strongly recommended.

 Feels like yet another formality?
 Not quite!
 It’s a great opportunity to enrich your profile, demonstrate your enthusiasm for the role, and explain why you are the ideal candidate.